tcr/node-shyp/README.md

 ## Building against Node versions

-You should compile a version for each Node version you intend to publish.
+Shyp automatically compiles against multiple Node versions for compatibility.
 (As of Feb 2013, releasing for stable versions means building against 0.8.26 and 0.10.26.)
+These are hardcoded though they probably shouldn't be.

 * `0.8.x` uses the tag "v8.3-11" for its node version.
 * `0.10.x` uses the tag "v8.3-14" until `0.10.4`, where NODE_MODULE_VERSION is exposed.
 Shyp hardcodes this version to equal "node-v11".